tiya707/E-commerce-Website-UI-Clone-main/README.md

-This is ascolour. website UI clone built using HTML, CSS
+This is Ecommerce website UI clone built using HTML, CSS